Kile Smith: Since 2000

 For Jupiter he also orchestrated Poems of Gerard Manley Hopkins (2000) for tenor and orchestra.
 In 2001 Jupiter premiered The Three Graces for solo oboe, horn, cello, and strings (Gerard Reuter, Karl Kramer, Wolfram Kössel, soloists), a work of written-out jazz intended to sound like improvisation, in one of the last Jupiter concerts conducted by Jens Nygaard before his death.
-Smith has used jazz in other works: An April Breeze (2002, premiered 2003) for solo trumpet and concert band, composed for the Philadelphia High School for the Creative and Performing Arts under Kevin Rodgers, with soloist John Thyhssen; the 45-minute song cycle for mezzo-soprano and baritone, In This Blue Room (2015), commissioned by Lyric Fest; Adieu, Adieu (2018), commissioned by Relâche; The Arc in the Sky, commissioned by The Crossing; the song "Blue Lobster" (2020), commissioned by Benjamin Flanders; and April Showers (2021), a five-song cycle commissioned by Conspirare.
+Smith has used jazz in other works: among them are An April Breeze (2002, premiered 2003) for solo trumpet and concert band, composed for the Philadelphia High School for the Creative and Performing Arts under Kevin Rodgers, with soloist John Thyhssen; the 45-minute song cycle for mezzo-soprano and baritone, In This Blue Room (2015), commissioned by Lyric Fest; Adieu, Adieu (2018), commissioned by Relâche; The Arc in the Sky, commissioned by The Crossing; the song "Blue Lobster" (2020), commissioned by Benjamin Flanders; and April Showers (2021), a five-song cycle commissioned by Conspirare.

+The Consolation of Apollo, using words by Boethius and the Apollo 8 astronauts, is his most-performed major choral work, with more than 60 complete or excerpted performances.
+He has written works for Philadelphia Orchestra concertmaster David Kim, principal clarinet Ricardo Morales, English horn Elizabeth Starr Masoudnia, and principal horn Jennifer Montone.

 Vespers

 Piffaro, the Renaissance Band commissioned Vespers (2008) from Smith for their group of seven musicians playing 27 instruments, and the new-music choir The Crossing.
 The subsequent recording on the Innova label and dozens of favorable reviews brought Smith's name to international attention.

 Gramophone Magazine called it "a spectacular work."
 David Patrick Stearns of the Philadelphia Inquirer called it Smith's "creative breakthrough."
-Musicweb International chose Vespers as its January 2010 Recording of the Month,.
+Musicweb International chose Vespers as its January 2010 Recording of the Month.
 Peter Burwasser, writing for Fanfare Magazine, put it on his 2009 Want List, and writing for the Philadelphia City Paper, included it on his 2009 Top Ten Classical list.
 After 2015 concerts by Seraphic Fire, David Fleshler wrote in the South Florida Classical Review that "the work sounds like no other music."

 Vespers has received numerous performances by professional and university choirs, and one amateur choir.
 Smith has transcribed much of it for different combinations of modern and Baroque instruments, and individual movements are performed separately, including several movements Choral Arts Philadelphia, under Matthew Glandorf, commissioned and premiered in 2018, arranged for the instrumentation of the J. S. Bach Cantata No. 1, Wie schön leuchtet der Morgenstern.